DylanCheetah/simple-todo/lessons/07-admin_site.md

 # Lesson 07: Admin Site

 Django provides an admin site which we can use to manage the data model instances for our website.
 But before we can use it to manage instances of a data model, we must first register each data model class with the admin site.
-To register your data models, modify `simple-todo/simple_todo/todo_lists/admin.py` like this:
+To register your data models, create model admin classes in `simple-todo/simple_todo/todo_lists/admin.py` like this:
 ```python
 from django.contrib import admin